wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 A 3rd-party app that implements custom logic to determine the price of a booking with the [Pricing Integration Service Plugin](https://dev.wix.com/docs/rest/business-solutions/bookings/pricing/pricing-integration-spi/introduction).
+Services can have fixed pricing or varied pricing based on different factors like staff member, time of day, or customer type.

 ## Policy snapshot